Bay Laurel Leaves

 laurus nobilis

-Laurel is an ancient symbol of success, triumph, and victory; that's why many old rootworkers brew their leaves into tea in which they dissolve Crown of Success bath crystals or mix Crown of Success oil.
-This spiritual bath is done by washing oneself in an upward motion (from feet up to head) to draw success and good fortune while praying for a successful marriage, victory in sports, politics, and competitions, or recognition in school or work.
+Laurel is an ancient symbol of success, triumph, and victory; many old rootworkers brew their leaves into tea to dissolve Crown of Success bath crystals or mix Crown of Success oil.
+This spiritual bath is done by washing oneself upward (from feet up to head) to draw success and good fortune while praying for a successful marriage, victory in sports, politics, and competitions, or recognition in school or work.

 Bay leaves may be added to any spell to ensure its success!

 Conjure workers are also known to place bay leaves in each corner of the room or house to stop interference by unwanted people while doing a domination job or enemy work.
-This practice possibly stemmed from its household use in which folks place dried laurel leaves in their room to keep moths and bugs out.
+This practice stemmed from its household use, in which folks placed dried laurel leaves in their rooms to keep moths and bugs out.
 Moths and some other insects in Native American and old Appalachian folklore are believed to be spirits of the deceased, and they are thought to be the protective ancestral spirits of your enemy watching over your works.

-Bay leaves are also used to aid one's headache and migraine and calm nerves, and thus, it is magically used to increase wisdom, clarity of thought, and insight by burning them as incense or steeping their leaves in olive oil and using it to massage your head.
+Bay leaves are also used to aid headaches and migraines and calm nerves.
+Thus, they are magically used to increase wisdom, clarity of thought, and insight by burning them as incense or steeping their leaves in olive oil and using them to massage your head.
 The oil can also be used to relieve muscle aches and pains.

-For digestive relief and other health benefits, leaves should be steeped in hot water for several minutes before straining.
-Remember that you would likely want to use honey or fruit syrup for flavoring since bay leaves taste slightly bitter.
+For digestive relief and other health benefits, the leaves should be steeped in hot water for several minutes before straining.
+Since bay leaves taste slightly bitter, you would likely want to use honey or fruit syrup for flavoring.

 0 comments: